-As a general principle, any positions for the coming year which become vacant will be elected early after the start of the coming year.
-The President and the Chief Executive will consider the best opportunity to fill a casual vacancy as they arise and have the discretion to hold positions vacant until the next regular opportunity.
+Where a sabbatical officer position becomes vacant the President and Chief Executive will consider the best opportunity to fill the vacancy and have the discretion to hold positions vacant until the next regular opportunity.

-7. Election Complaints
+8. Election Complaints

 The Returning Officer will publish an Elections Complaints Procedure, which should make clear how: